TheNoatorious/marble-game/README.md

 This project is a physics-based game built using ThreeJS, React Three Fiber, with physics powered by Rapier and UI/UX helpers from @react-three/drei.

-The game is a hands-on way to apply key web development and 3D graphics concepts.
+The game is a hands-on way to apply web development and 3D graphics concepts.

 ## Gameplay Overview

 You control a marble that must navigate through a series of challenging obstacles to reach the finish line.
 The level is constantly changing, ensuring that each run is unique!

 ### Key Mechanics: